wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-user-data/includes/2-reading-users.md

 ### Administer mail and handle contacts

-You can configure user mail settings and contact lists and send mail on a user's behalf, including
+You can configure user mail settings and contact lists and send mail on a user's behalf, including:

 - List mail messages and send new mail
 - Create and list user contacts and organize contacts in folders